 5. Make monster bread tags with Sharpies and googly eyes.

-Use them to bind together pesky computer cords, or even attach some of those magnets to the back!
+Use your new tags to bind together pesky computer cords, or even attach some of those magnets to the back.
+Try using them as decorations on your candy table.
 Cheap Halloween decorations are the best.

 6. Turn doughnuts into vampires with dollar store fangs and Reese’s Pieces.